 where is the good way, and walk therein, and ye shall find rest for your souls.” ~ Jeremiah 6:16a

 The idea of woman as angelic being or immaculately garbed suburban matron may seem flattering at first, but it does not square with Judeo-Christian Truth.
-It requires detachment from reality, and, more importantly, the rejection of the womanís full-orbed role as the Bible defines it.
-The Real Woman is a worker at home, a thinker, a planner, a teacher of generations, a companion, a lover--in short, a very fleshy being who does things.
+It requires detachment from reality, and, more importantly, the rejection of the woman’s full-orbed role as the Bible defines it.
+The Real Woman is a worker at home, a thinker, a planner, a teacher of generations, a companion, a lover–in short, a very fleshy being who does things.
 She is not a passive recipient of admiration or a pretty ornament to be gazed upon*.
-She is a force -- for good or ill -- as she labors to make her husband successful and her children worthy citizens.
+She is a force — for good or ill — as she labors to make her husband successful and her children worthy citizens.

-Now, that said, let no one be deceived into thinking that L.A.F. promotes any form of "quasi-feminism."
-Our object is to unmask all forms of feminism and reveal the shriveled "womyn" behind.
-To be a woman is to be a woman on Godís terms, and, as we will seek to demonstrate, those terms are glorious, fulfilling, enriching, enlivening and beautiful.
-And where we find beauty and wholeness in times past--whether medieval, Victorian or what-have-you--we will strive to emulate the qualities that made those times lovely.
-But while we seek to be more feminine and womanly, we must stress that the biblical vision of manhood is most assuredly male, and insisting that men "become more like women" is just as false as the feministic view of making women more like men.
-Are you ready to explore True Womanhood with us?
-Or are you already angry and itching to send some flame mail?
-Whatever the case may be, we hope you will take the time to read, think and reflect as you peruse our pages.
-And we do look forward to hearing from you!
+Now, that said, let no one be deceived into thinking that LAF promotes any form of “quasi-feminism.”
+Our object is to unmask all forms of feminism.
+To be a woman is to be a woman on God’s terms, and, as we will seek to demonstrate, those terms are glorious, fulfilling, enriching, enlivening and beautiful.
+And where we find beauty and wholeness in times past–whether medieval, Victorian or what-have-you–we will strive to emulate the qualities that made those times lovely.
+But while we seek to be more feminine and womanly, we must stress that the biblical vision of manhood is most assuredly male, and insisting that men “become more like women” is just as false as the feministic view of making women more like men.
+We hope you will take the time to read, think and reflect as you peruse our pages.

 In Christ Our King,